DanielMeixner/ebook-visual-studio-tips/README.md

 * Be short and precise.
 Add an "Essentials" and a "Guidance" chapter - as shown in the samples.
 * Send out a pull request.
 * Currently I will be reviewing your tipp and I have to push the button to build manually.
 This is just during this early phase.
 CI/CD could be enabled with a flick of a switch but I have to improve stability and the review process first.

+## Current Limitations:
+* Use *.png images only
+* Place your content in a folder which will be the name of your chapter.
+Do not use whitespaces.
+* Table of content is broken.